By Peg Carmack Short

 “People ask if it is hard to run the marathon,” he says.
 “It’s not hard to run the marathon, it’s hard to train for the marathon.”

-Quit Digging Your Grave with a Knife and Fork, to encourage others to make similar lifestyle choices that will improve their health and longevity.
+Now a reformed “foodaholic,” Huckabee has run a total of four marathons and is in training for a fifth.
+He’s written the book, Quit Digging Your Grave with a Knife and Fork, to encourage others to make similar lifestyle choices that will improve their health and longevity.

 Huckabee is concerned about obesity, which is a national health problem.
 “We are seeing something that didn’t exist 15 years ago.
 Kids that are now fifteen are developing Type 2 diabetes.
 A kid that develops Type 2, largely because of obesity, as a preteen will have vision problems in his 20s, a heart attack before he is 30, renal failure, and be on full kidney dialysis before 40, and be dead before 50.”

 This frightening prediction has caused Huckabee to look not only at how he helped himself, but also to consider his responsibility toward children and teens across America.
-“We are today seeing the first generation of Americans born who aren’t expected to live as long as their parents and grandparents.
-It’s that serious.”

 In his book, Huckabee identifies several things that people should stop doing in order to combat the problem of obesity.
 Among these are: stop making excuses; stop sitting on the couch; stop expecting immediate results, stop using food as a reward, and stop neglecting your spiritual health, among others.